How

 you want on it done.
 Depending on the dealer you

-blinkers, wheels, new tires, better carburetors,
+handle bar, blinkers, wheels, new tires, better

-however consider the following items to be in
+a budget, however consider the following items

-oil, tools, the list goes on.
+extra motor oil, tools, the list goes on.
+Remember

 Step